aws/aws-fpga/hdk/cl/examples/cl_hello_world/README.md

 The Hello World Register is a 32-bit read/write register.
 However, in order to demonstrate that the register is being accessed correctly, the read data returned for the register will be byte swapped.

-The Virtual LED register shadows the Hello World Register such that it will hold the same value as the Hello World Register.
+The Virtual LED register is a 16-bit read-only register that shadows the lower 16 bits of the Hello World Register such that it will hold the same value as bits 15:0 of the Hello World Register.

 The cl_hello_world design utilizes the Virtual LED and DIP switch interface which consistes of two signals described in the [cl_ports.vh] (./../../../common/shell_v02221781/design/interfaces/cl_ports.vh) file: